-To be able to monitor the status of VPN topologies containing firewalls of version 4.2 or higher, you need to use an SMC server of version 2.8.1 or higher.
+To be able to monitor the status of VPN topologies containing SNS firewalls in version 4.2 or higher, you need to use an SMC server in at least version 2.8.1.

 All images in this document are for representational purposes only, actual products may differ.